Choose Safe Places for Child Care in Idaho

 That’s why choosing a safe site is a critical step in protecting the children and staff in your care.

-What Is the CSP Certificate of Education?
+What is the CSP Certificate of Education?

 The Choose Safe Places Certificate of Education helps child care providers: